 Keep work discussion at home to a minimum: You need to be able to switch off once you leave the office so refrain from long discussions at home about work.
 You are effectively reliving the situation and adding to the stress levels.

 Develop an evening routine: If you are serious about ‘me time’ then ensure that you have something to look forward to in that time – take up a new hobby, a new class or discover a new exercise.
-This is always a great way to ensure that you leave the office on time to fit in your new regime.
+This is always a great way to ensure that you leave the office on time to fit into your new regime.

-You, as a manager and leader, can start to change the mindset by practising these techniques and advising the company to make a firm commitment to avoid excessive workloads and unpredictable hours so employees can plan other non-work activities in their lives.
+You, as a manager and leader, can start to change your mindset by practising these techniques and advising the company to make a firm commitment to avoid excessive workloads and unpredictable hours so employees can plan other non-work activities in their lives.